You can mark a top-level item (a blog post, discussion, or document)

 for your community.

-I have the same question (discussions only)
+I have the same question (questions only)

-check box selected and that do not yet have a reply marked as the Correct Answer.
+on questions that do not yet have a reply marked as the Correct Answer.